 These fly traps can be moved around as needed and out of the way if you have visitors over.

 Fly bait can be put in just about anything, so there are a variety of other types of bait traps on the market.
 These are typically disposable.

 For example, the below trap uses bait to attract flies into a bag, where they die in the liquid underneath.
 Most bait traps have the same drawback as glue traps – they’re ugly.
 They can be very effective at quickly knocking down a fly population, though.
 You can place them next to a breeding ground and see results fast.

-- NO-HASSLE FLY CONTROL – This 2 Pack of outdoor hanging fly traps gets rid of common nuisance or filth flies, including...
+- Easy Fly Control – This disposable outdoor hanging fly trap gets rid of common flies, including hundreds of the most...

-- EASY TO USE – Follow the easy directions on the bag to expose the trap entrance.
-Then, just add water to activate, and...
+- Easy to Use — Follow the easy directions on the bag to expose the trap entrance.
+Add water to activate bait and hang...

 Step 4: Use Pesticides if Necessary

 Most fly problems can be managed with the previous steps, but in severe cases some pesticide use might be warranted.
 Pyrethrin or permethrin aerosols can be used to treat an immediate problem but may not be good for repeated applications because flies have been shown to develop resistance to pyrethroid pesticides.

 Flies are diurnal (not nocturnal), so they usually rest when it’s cooler at night.
 They rest around their breeding grounds, so you should treat trash cans, dumpsters, grass mounds, or any other surface you find many flies congregating.

 Bifenthrin is a pesticide with a long residual when applied outdoors.
 Treat a surface once and it can last for over a month to keep flies knocked down.